Burton Channel System Binding Compatibility

 So what’s up with the Channel System anyway and how can it benefit you?

-As you can see from this Custom Flying V Snowboard there are two channels in the board where traditionally binding inserts would be located.
+As you can see on this Custom Flying V Snowboard, there are two channels in the board where traditional binding inserts would be located.
 These channels allow micro stance-width and angle adjustments.
-They also allow the board to fully flex all the way through by getting rid of the dead-spot under your foot where the inserts would be.
+They also allow the board to fully flex all the way through by eliminating the dead-spot under your foot where the inserts would be.
 It’s pretty cool and gives you near limitless stance options.
-But not all bindings work with the Burton Channel System, so you have to make sure you are buying the right ones.
+Unfortunately, not all bindings work with the Burton Channel System, so you have to make sure you are buying the right ones.

-The first, and recommended, binding for the channel system would be any Burton EST binding.
-These bindings were specially designed to work hand-in-hand with the channel system.
-For the EST bindings, Burton took out all the hard plastic from the tray and replaced it with a flexible EVA foam (like what other bindings use for padding on their trays).
+The first, and recommended binding for the channel system would be any Burton EST binding.
+These bindings were specially designed to work hand-in-hand with the Channel system.
+On the EST bindings, Burton took out all the hard plastic from the tray and replaced it with flexible EVA foam (like what other bindings use for padding on their trays).
 The bindings are mounted with two screws on the outside of the binding, so the binding will fully flex with your board under your foot.
-Some people also like the EVA footbeds because you are only riding on soft foam, rather than hard plastic or metal.
+Some people also like the full EVA footbeds because they place the sole of the boot entirely on soft foam, as opposed to hard plastic or metal.
 Not into the whole EST thing?
 Well check this out:

-I know what some of you are thinking…didn’t Forum have the Slider System on their boards a long time ago and it didn’t work that well?
+We know what some of you are thinking…didn’t a couple brands try the slider system on their boards a long time ago and it didn’t work that well?
 Correct.
-The Channel is different from the slider system in the way that it has one tray built into the board that makes it super strong and flexible.
+The Channel is different from the slider system in the way that it has only one slot built into the board, making it super strong and flexible.
 The only way to see if The Channel is right for you is to try it out.